san601/CTF_Archive/AntiDBG_Practice/chal2.md

 .text:004012D7                 retn
 ```

 Take a look at assembly instruction, IDA did a great job as it gave us intel about exception handlers and stuff.
-As you can see, the program will ```try``` the following block until an exception occur, which mean there is no VMware.
+As you can see, the program will ```try``` the following block until an exception occurs, which mean there is no VMware.

 ```assembly
 :00401273 ;   __try { // __except at loc_4012A4